Powerlearnproject/se-day1-assignment-glorychioma/README.md

 5. Software product: The design format will be implemented as a software product.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall: A linear, sequential approach where each phase (requirements, design, implementation, testing, deployment, and maintenance) must be completed before moving to the next.
+Agile: An iterative and flexible approach where work is done in short cycles (sprints), allowing continuous feedback and adaptation.

+When to Use Waterfall
+Large, Well-Defined Projects
+Example: Building a Bridge or a Hospital
+Reason: The requirements are clear, and changes are costly once construction starts.

+Regulated Industries
+Example: Pharmaceutical Drug Development
+Reason: Regulatory approval processes require strict documentation and adherence to sequential processes.

+Software with Fixed Requirements
+Example: Banking Software Compliance Systems
+Reason: Compliance-driven systems require detailed documentation and minimal changes.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.